Skip to Content

 They appreciate fertile soil that is well-drained and slightly acidic.

 Foliar feed will encourage the leaf stems to grow.
-Apply 4 weeks after planting, and again at 8 weeks.
-If you’re curious enough, you can also look up the best fertilizers for vegetables currently available in the market.
+Apply four weeks after planting and again at eight weeks.
+If you’re curious, you can also look up the best fertilizers for available vegetables.

 You can sow the leek seeds on seed trays and plant them out 8 weeks later in early spring, or after 6 weeks, in summer.